adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

   * it will list all the type variable import class interface and mehods method call
 * /list 1snippitId,  2snippitId, ...
 NsnippitId
   * To list the snippet id
+* /list 1snippitName,  2snippitName, ...
+NsnippitName
+  * To list the snippet name

 ### setting up the custom editor with jshell
 * /set editor "path of the editor" // for only session